Skip to main content

 Writer — Certyneo · About Certyneo

-Payroll management is one of the most critical and regulated functions in any company.
-In 2026, amid the growing digitalization momentum, strengthened GDPR requirements, and the progressive implementation of mandatory electronic invoicing, HR and finance directors face increasing complexity.
-This comprehensive guide presents the fundamentals of company payroll management, regulatory changes to anticipate, digital tools to prioritize, and the now essential role of electronic signature in the pay slip processing chain.
+Payroll management is one of the most critical and regulated functions in any enterprise.
+In 2026, between the rise of digitalization, strengthened GDPR requirements, and the progressive implementation of mandatory electronic invoicing, HR and finance departments face growing complexity.
+This comprehensive guide presents the fundamentals of enterprise payroll management, regulatory developments to anticipate, digital tools to prioritize, and the now indispensable role of electronic signature in the pay slip processing chain.

 The Fundamentals of Payroll Management in 2026